PhilippMarquardt/VisualDL/README.md

     ├── valid              # valid folder to put into the config file │   ├── images          # validation images
     │   ├── labels          # validation labels

 Images should contain png/jpg files and labels should contain pixel values between 0 and n where n is the number of classes-1.

+### For Classification
+Uses a root folder with class subfolders:

+    .
+    ├── train              # train folder to put into the config file │   ├── class1          # folder containing all images of class 1
+    │   ├── class2          # folder containing all images of class 2
+    │   ├── class3          # folder containing all images of class 3
+    ├── valid              # valid folder to put into the config file │   ├── class1          # folder containing all images of class 1
+    │   ├── class2          # folder containing all images of class 2
+    │   ├── class3          # folder containing all images of class 3

+Images should be placed directly in their corresponding class folders as png/jpg files.

 Models can be trained using a .yaml config file or by providing a dictionary in memory.
 Example yaml configs for training a model can be found in visualdl/trainer/detection|instance|segmentation|classification|series